xyang-usgs/pyGDP/README.md

 Dependencies
 =============
-pyGDp requires lxml.etree, gdal ogr, owslib.
+pyGDp requires lxml.etree, and owslib.

 Usage
 ==============

-#!/usr/bin/env python

-import pyGDP

-attributes = pyGDP.getAttributesFromShape('shapefile.shp')
-values = pyGDP.getValuesFromShape('shapefile.shp', attributes[0])
-dataSetURIs = pyGDP.getDataSetURI()
-...
+You can find example usgages and scripts in the test folder.

 Support
 =============